15 Quick and Easy No-Cook Lunch Ideas

-What You Need: Last nights whole wheat pasta, feta cheese, spinach, olives, tomatoes, balsamic and olive oil!
+What You Need: Whole wheat pasta, feta cheese, spinach, olives, tomatoes, balsamic, olive oil

-Running to the park and need to bring lunch with you?
-Take that leftover whole-wheat pasta out of the refrigerator and put it in a container with a little extra room.
+Take that leftover whole-wheat pasta out of the refrigerator and put it in a container or bowl with a little extra room.
 Mix in the rest of the ingredients and sprinkle on some dressing.
 The more vegetables you add, the more fiber you're adding to your diet.
-(Don't forget than whole wheat pasta contains tons of fiber, too —6.3 grams per cooked serving to be exact!)
-Fiber is your friend, and vegetables supply a ton of it!
+Don't forget than whole wheat pasta contains tons of fiber—6.3 grams per cooked serving to be exact!
+Fiber is your friend, and vegetables supply a ton of it.
 Shake it with the lid on and you and your pasta salad are on the move.
-Looking to add more fiber into your diet?
-Don’t miss these 30 Best High Fiber Foods For Weight Loss.

-What You Need: Romaine, spinach, broccoli, parmesan, and greek yogurt dressing!
+What You Need: Romaine, spinach, broccoli, parmesan, Greek yogurt dressing

 Berry Quinoa Bowl

-What You Need: Berries of your choice, goat cheese, quinoa, spinach and just a little balsamic vinegar.
+What You Need: Berries of your choice, goat cheese, quinoa, spinach, a splash of balsamic vinegar.

 Don't let that quinoa from last week go to waste!
-This grain is high in protein, and is great to add to your diet if you're a vegetarian thanks to it having an amino acid profile that's similar to animal proteins.
+This grain is high in protein and is great to add to your diet if you're a vegetarian, specifically because it has an amino acid profile that's similar to animal proteins.
 Not to mention, its crunchy texture always makes for a better bite.
-Berries such blueberries and strawberries will help slow down the digestion process thanks to their fiber content, which ultimately allows you to feel fuller for longer.
+Berries, such as blueberries and strawberries, will help slow down the digestion process thanks to their fiber content, which ultimately allows you to feel fuller for longer.
 Toss in some spinach, and a light coat of balsamic vinegar.
 Just like that you have a bowl filled with color, fiber, and awesome nutrients.
 Not to mention how appetizing it looks!

-What You Need: Peanut butter, raspberries, bananas, chia seeds, and toast of your choice.
+What You Need: Peanut butter, raspberries, bananas, chia seeds, toast of your choice

-What You Need: lettuce, black beans (rinsed), tomatoes, corn, tomatoes, protein left in your fridge!
-Add cilantro and lime to taste.
+What You Need: Lettuce, black beans (rinsed), tomatoes, corn, tomatoes, protein left in your fridge, cilantro, and lime to taste.

-It's time for tacos, but let's skip the the tortillas!
+It's time for tacos, but let's skip the tortillas!
 If you have leftover quinoa or chicken from last night's dinner, toss some in with rinsed black beans to boost the protein count.
-While you're at it, chop up all your favorite fillings—tomatoes, avocado, cilantro, red onions, and lettuce — and mix it into a salad.
+While you're at it, chop up all your favorite fillings—tomatoes, avocado, cilantro, red onions, and lettuce‚and mix it into a salad.
 But take a pass on the expected sour cream.
-If you really need some creaminess in the mix, a dollop of Greek yogurt will trick your taste buds, and help heal your digestive tract with its ample concentration of probiotics.
+If you really need some creaminess in the mix, a dollop of Greek yogurt tastes just as good, and help heal your digestive tract with its ample concentration of probiotics.